MacaqueNet/MacaqueNet.github.io/symposia.md

 <p>
   This workshop included <u>updates on MacaqueNet projects</u> and <u>database developments</u>, as well as <u>lightning talks</u> showcasing work from early-career macaque researchers and researchers based in macaque-range countries.<br>
-  Post workshop, we had our MacaqueNet <strong>general assembly meeting</strong>.
+  Post workshop, we had our MacaqueNet general assembly meeting.
 Attendance was limited to MacaqueNet <u>members only</u>, with discussions centered on internal management &amp; the database’s future development.<br>
   After the general assembly meeting, all in-person workshop attendees regrouped &amp; headed to dinner at a local restaurant: <em>4th Street Dining Hall</em>.
 </p>